fbpx

 Consider waterproof shoes with a good grip if the weather forecast looks like it’s going to snow.
 Since Istanbul is very hilly, the terrain can become quite slippery and treacherous when it snows.
 Having shoes with a good grip will help with that.

-Month by month guide to Istanbul in Winter
+Month by Month Guide to Istanbul in Winter

 Things to do in Istanbul in December